isomerpages/moe-tampinessec/index.md

       title: Follow TPSS on Facebook and Instagram!
       subtitle: Announcement
       description: "Our Instagram handle is @tampinessec.
-Click on the link below to visit our FB page. "
+Click on the link below to visit our Facebook page. "
       button: Click here
       url: https://www.facebook.com/TampinesSec/
       image: /images/Social media annoucement.gif